 Order of Business

-It is customary for every group to adopt a standard order of business for meetings.
+It is customary for every organization to adopt a standard order of business for meetings.
 When no rule has been adopted, the following is the order:

 - Call to order